PaiZuZe/MAC0460-machineLearning/FirstAttempt/README.md

-##The or gate
+The or gate
+==
-We'll try simulating a OR gate using the PLA (perceptron learning algorithm).
+We'll simulate a or gate using the PLA (perceptron learning algorithm) as a exercecise given by the teacher.